antkeeper/antkeeper-source/README.md

 Building on Windows requires CMake and Visual Studio 2017.
 Additionally, [NSIS](http://nsis.sourceforge.net/) is required if you want to build a distributable installer program.
 In order to correctly build for your target architecture, you must use the `x86 Native Tools Command Prompt` or the `x64 Native Tools Command Prompt` for 32-bit and 64-bit applications, respectively.
 Then navigate to the project root directory and run the following commands:

-	cd build/win64
+	cd build\win64
 	cmake ..\.. -G "NMake Makefiles" -DCMAKE_BUILD_TYPE=...
 	cmake --build .

 ## Testing

-After building, a standalone version of the application will be located somewhere in the `bin` directory, according to the build type, build platform, and version string.
+After building, a standalone version of the application will be located somewhere in the `bin` directory according to the build type, build platform, and version string.
 This application can be executed with the following command:

 	cmake --build . --target run